- Home >

 These tests are carried out on all chair components and consist of applying forces that simulate those of normal use, in order to assess individual functional properties.
 Once the various tests have been passed, a test report is generally filled to certify the suitability of the product according to the reference standard.

-Aesthetic factors are not analyzed and are the sole responsibility of the manufacturers.
+Aesthetic factors are not analysed and are the sole responsibility of the manufacturers.

 One of the most important requirements for an office chair is ergonomics: this feature takes into account the anatomical peculiarities of a person in relation to the function they perform.
 In other words, it represents the method of interaction between person and technology.

-An ergonomic Italian office chair ensure a correct postural posture following these requirements:
+An ergonomic Italian office chair ensures a correct postural posture following these requirements:

 - there is a reinforcement in the lumbar region to support this very vulnerable anatomical part;